Home Purchase

 CA DRE #01212512 | 15+ years experience

-Buying a condo in California can be a smart way to get into the market with a lower price point than a detached house.
+Buying a condo in California can be a smart way into the market at a lower price point than a detached house.
 It can also be more complicated than buyers expect once financing enters the picture.

 The biggest question is usually simple: Should I use FHA or conventional financing?